jucazyn/jucazyn.github.io/_pages/home.md

 In general, I'm interested in (how to) address some philosophical problems, and scientific problems with foundational taste, employing both philosophical methods and logical methods (or, more broadly, mathematical methods).
 This approach is sometimes referred to as [Mathematical Philosophy](https://onlinelibrary.wiley.com/doi/10.1111/meta.12029).

-Specifically, I'm studying foundations of scientific theories under [Prof. Jonas Becker Arenhart](https://fil.cfh.ufsc.br/jonas-becker-arenhart/)'s supervision and Stone-type dualities under [Prof. Luiz Cordeiro](http://mtm.ufsc.br/~cordeiro/)'s supervision.
+Specifically, I'm studying logical foundations of scientific theories under [Prof. Jonas Becker Arenhart](https://fil.cfh.ufsc.br/jonas-becker-arenhart/)'s supervision and Stone-type dualities under [Prof. Luiz Cordeiro](http://mtm.ufsc.br/~cordeiro/)'s supervision.

 Also, I write about _foundations_ on my blog [Fundamentae](http://fundamentae.com).